 Please be aware that True Colors' minimum requirement is 115 hours, whether you will be receiving school credit or not.

-Spring 2016 Assistance: True Colors is looking for a few students to assist in the Development and Marketing Departments during
+Late Fall-Term 2017 Assistance: True Colors is looking for a few students to assist the Production & Marketing and Departments from October-December for special projects.

-*Start and end dates can be adjusted based on the dates of your institution's summer and fall terms.
+*Start and end dates can be adjusted based on the dates of your institution's spring and summer terms.

 The Marketing & PR Intern assists the Marketing Department with general marketing activity including public relations, distribution, market and audience trend analysis, and box office duties.
 Some responsibilities include: writing press releases for productions and events; oversee the re-organization of press clippings, production video and photos; assist with public events; graphic design; assist in expanding TCTC contacts in targeted markets; and general office tasks.
 Preferred candidate will have or is currently pursuing a degree in Marketing or Arts Administration.
 Those with graphic design experience (Photoshop, Adobe InDesign, and HTML) are particularly encouraged to apply.
 Please provide a link to any designs or work you may have when submitting your résumé.